 What is email security?

-The term ‘email security’ covers various ways of using email safely to ensure that the confidentiality, integrity and availability of information is not compromised.
+The term ‘email security’ covers various ways of using email safely to ensure that information confidentiality, integrity and availability is not compromised.

-This includes following email security best practices when sending information by email and storing it in email accounts, and protecting against inbound email security threats such as phishing attacks.
+This includes following email security best practices when sending information by email, storing it in email accounts and protecting against inbound email security threats such as phishing attacks.